menu cross down-arrow up-arrow

 Get Your Guide offers advance tickets to the Forbidden City and a Full Day tour of Forbidden City, Tiananmen Square with lunch.

-In the beginnig, I spent my time trying to wrap my head around the history, but when I arrived a second time, I took it all in and could truly appreciate the significance of the palace.
+We have visited the Forbidden City twice in our travels and the second time was far more interesting than the first.
+In the beginning, I spent my time trying to wrap my head around the history, but when I arrived a second time, I took it all in and could truly appreciate the significance of the palace.

 dave and deb forbidden city